highrisedigital/wpbroadbean/readme.txt

 1. The WP Broadbean screen, added to get you started.

 == Changelog ==

+= 0.3 =
+* Removed the admin stylesheet - use dashicons for the admin menu icon
+* Removed filterable post type labels, not needed as core provides this functionality
+* Add additional filters for post title and post editor content
+* General bug fixes and code comment updates

+= 0.2 =
+* Minor bug fixes

 = 0.1 =
 * Initial Beta Release